Updated November 5, 2019

-Check in online and download your boarding pass.
+Check-in online and download your boarding pass.

-Check in next to the first and business class line.
+There are fewer people in those lines.
 The agents will frequently take you if they run out of passengers to check in.

 A line with business people is likely to proceed faster than a line with families and baby carriages.
 Choose accordingly to help you breeze through airport security.

-Take a mental inventory of what you will need to remove; shoes, coins, electronics, liquids, belt, jacket while you are working your way up to the beginning of the security line.
+Think of removing items like shoes, coins, electronics, liquids, belt, jacket while you are working your way up to the beginning of the security line.
 Don’t start the process when you arrive at the beginning of the line.
 Wear slip-off shoes to remove them and put them on more easily.

 Any kind of disturbance at an airport is more likely to happen BEFORE security.
-Life is safer on the other side.
+Life is better and safer on the other side.

-Bring an empty water bottle to fill up in the secure boarding area.
+Fill it up in the secure boarding area.
 Staying hydrated during a flight is critical to your comfort level.

 ONCE YOU ARE ON THE OTHER SIDE

-Hang out at empty gates.
-They are likely to have power outlets for charging and empty seats for lounging.
+Empty gates are likely to have power outlets for charging and empty seats for lounging.

 That way you won’t have to dig it out to write the number in customs declaration.

-Have travel clothing for the flight.
-It will make your more comfortable.
+Have travel clothing specifically for the flight.

 You may forget it.
 You will be tempted.
 You will say to yourself, “oh, I’ll remember.
 I’m only putting it there for a second.”
 Don’t do it.
 You have been warned.

 These tried and true tips with definitely help you breeze through airport security.
 What are some of your tips?
 We’d love to hear them.